CurtisHughes/pixel-editor/README.md

 # Pixel Editor
 A web based pixel editor that utilizes the html canvas element to display pixels and handle user input.
-The goal of this package was provide a minimal interface to the canvas that would allow consumers to create their own tools and UI elements.
+The goal of this package was to provide a minimal interface to the canvas that would allow consumers to create their own tools and UI elements.

 ## Features
 * Configurable width and height